 Here are some more IoT security best practices to help protect your devices and data:

-• Limit access
+- Limit access

-• Use a firewall
+- Use a firewall to protect your network

-• Use encryption
+- Use encryption

-• Use a separate network
+- Use a separate network for IoT devices if possible

-• Perform regular backups
+- Perform regular backups of important data

-• Update firmware regularly
+- Update firmware on IoT devices regularly

-• Monitor for suspicious activity
+- Monitor for suspicious activity on your network

-• Disable unnecessary features
+- Disable unnecessary features and services

-• Be cautious when connecting to public networks
+- Be cautious when connecting to public networks

-The Future of Internet of Things Security: How Will IoT Evolve in 2023?
+The Future of Internet of Things Security: How Will IoT Evolve in 2025?

 Some manufacturers are already offering IoT products with embedded security.
 Also, wireless communication and information processing are being improved with certain optimization methods such as:

-• Convex optimization
+- Convex optimization

-• Heuristic methods
+- Heuristic methods

-• Machine learning
+- Machine learning

-• Artificial neural networks
+- Artificial neural networks

-• Evolutionary algorithms
+- Evolutionary algorithms

-• Hybrids of AI and other optimization methods
+- Hybrids of AI and other optimization methods

-We can also expect a formation of industry-specific fields of IoT security research that may focus and bring forth development in:
+We can also expect a formation of industry-specific fields of IoT security research that may focus on and bring forth development in:

-• End-to-end system security models
+- End-to-end system security models

-• Secure cloud computing in IoT
+- Secure cloud computing in IoT

-• IoT design and implementation security and privacy issues
+- IoT design and implementation security and privacy issues

-• Prediction of attacks on IoT systems and detection of intrusion based on machine learning
+- Prediction of attacks on IoT systems and detection of intrusion based on machine learning

-• Secure IoT systems architecture
+- Secure IoT systems architecture

-• Privacy of data and techniques of IoT device security
+- Privacy of data and techniques of IoT device security

-Takeaways on IoT Security Issues
+IoT Security Issues Takeaways

 Security challenges can arise from malware attacks, user incompetence, lack of official updates, uneven manufacturing standards, and rogue IoT devices.
 To minimize the impact of bad security, users can take measures such as keeping IoT networks separate, avoiding Plug & Play features, not using cloud storage, and keeping unique and complex passwords for IoT devices.